-b.
+Talks. b.
 Helsingfors, Finland, 7th January, 1914.
 Best known for her talks on Finland and Scandinavian cookery.
-Address: Chestnut House, Wansunt Road, Cold Blow, Bexley, Kent.
+Chestnut House, Wansunt Address: Road, Cold Blow, Bexley, Kent.
 Phone: Bexleyheath 286.
 Educated in Finland.
 Came to England, 1934, to study gardening.
 Diploma in Horticulture at Swanley Horticultural College, 1937.
 First broadcast about Finland, 1936.
-Since then has given many talks on this subject, and has also written plays and stories for Hour and Schools pro-Children's grammes.
+Since then has given many talks on this subject, and has also written plays and stories for Children's Hour and Schools programmes.
 Has translated Swedish fairy stories for radio, and done numerous Kitchen Front Talks.
 Also does freelance journalism and lecturing.
 Hobbies: Gardening, cooking and sewing.